themanyone/FindAImage/README.md

 # FindAImage

-Uses AI image descriptions to create an organized photo album, portfolio, or meme page.
+Use AI image descriptions to build organized photo albums, multimedia portfolios, and meme pages.

  * Simple utility.
-Search local photos in browser.
+Creates searchable media captions, in browser.
  * Offline and private.
 Optionally use OpenAI or Google.
  * Internet-ready.
-Can publish album as a website.
+Can publish album/portfolio as a website.
  * Light wight.
 Does not require torch.
 4GiB VRAM.
  * Free and open-source.
 NO WARRANTIES.
 See LICENSE.

 ![preview](preview.png)

-**New**.
-Also includes a chat interface that supports multimodal text, images, and audio input.

 Who doesn't have a folder of their favorite memes?
-But it becomes tedious scrolling through pages and pages of memes and photos to find the right one for every occasion.
+But it becomes tedious scrolling through pages and pages of memes, photos, and audio clips to find the right one for every occasion.

+**New Features.**
+* Omni support - Generate AI captions for audio files as well as images.
+* `aichat.py` server - supports multimodal text, image, and audio input.

 Enjoying it so far, or want more features?
 [Support development.](https://www.paypal.com/donate/?hosted_button_id=A37BWMFG3XXFG) (PayPal donation link).